sabotage-linux/sabotage/README.md

 Unlike native compilation, you don't have to build any stages, you can immediately start compiling the packages you're interested in.
-If you intend to use the resulting rootfs to boot into, you should however start with building `stage1`, and if you want to use the resulting rootfs as a full sabotage installation with development tools, also the package `base-dev`.
+If you intend to use the resulting rootfs to boot into, you should however start with building `musl`, `stage1`, and if you want to use the resulting rootfs as a full sabotage installation with development tools, also the package `base-dev`.